ovrael/Matrix-Calculator/README.md

 To upgrade:

 * Better algorithm to calculate determinant
-* Increase max size from 18x18 to much more.
+* Increase max size from 18x18 to much more
-* Better language system.
+* Better language system
-* Calculate matrices with unknowns?
+* Calculate matrices with unknowns(?)

 ## Screenshots